Liz Cheney: Foreign policy

-Cheney is a neoconservative who rejects America First foreign policy.
+Cheney has largely been considered a neoconservative and an interventionist.
 She opposed proposals to withdraw from Afghanistan.
 Cheney has criticized what she has called the "Putin wing" of the Republican Party.

 When working in the United States Department of State as Deputy Assistant Secretary of State for Near Eastern Affairs, Cheney supported the Iraq War, as promoted by her father, Dick Cheney.

 According to Mother Jones, Cheney insists "that one of the main lies of the Bush-Cheney fraudulent case for war—that there had been a significant connection between al-Qaeda and Iraq—was true."
 New York Times columnist Maureen Dowd has commented that Cheney used "her patronage perch in the State Department during the Bush-Cheney years ... [and] bolstered her father's trumped-up case for an invasion of Iraq" while cheering "on her dad as he spread fear, propaganda and warped intelligence".

 Cheney is a strong supporter of Israel and has expressed support for Israeli plans to annex parts of the occupied West Bank.
-She signed a letter to Israeli Prime Minister Benjamin Netanyahu that reaffirms "the unshakeable alliance between the United States and Israel".
+She signed a letter to Israeli prime minister Benjamin Netanyahu that reaffirms "the unshakeable alliance between the United States and Israel".